 Try to consider the empathic approach — is your company considering the individual, personal contexts that might impact a worker’s needs?
 Is your business making time for skill development and individual learning?
 Consider the effect of having engaged workers with the mental and physical capacity to take on projects: workers that are thriving, will in return create a thriving work environment and be more efficient.

 We know you might think: “...but feedback sessions and performance reviews take time!
 Too much time!”
 And they do if done manually… But with Flextribe, you can build people-centric feedback loops that do all the work for you.

 What is a feedback loop?

 Simply put, a feedback loop is a feedback system that stores data, analyzes it, and takes action based on the feedback.
 Let’s give an example.
 A freelancer contract has ended, and you are now sending and receiving feedback through Flextribe.
-What the feedback loop provides is a series of actions based on feedback.
+What a feedback loop provides is a series of actions based on feedback.
 For instance, if the feedback is positive between both parties, the software may suggest adding the consultant to your database for future collaboration and vice versa.
 On the other hand, if the feedback is negative, the loop might trigger a detailed questionnaire to be sent – one that can help the company or the consultant elaborate on what was missing or lacking during the project.

 Another example of feedback loops would be the one we all know.
 You buy something online, and the company sends you an email asking how your shopping was.
 After the delivery service has delivered your package, you receive an email that asks you to rate your experience.
 Then, finally, the company asks you to rate and review the items you’ve bought.
 This is a feedback loop.
 Everything is automated, and depending on how your experience was, the responses you give will trigger some actions.